 Books and Materials

-Occasionally, disruptive student behavior in class becomes a problem.
+Occasionally, disruptive or challenging student behavior in class becomes a problem.
 When this occurs, the teacher, principal, parents and student will confer to discuss options for better behavior and agree upon a plan of action to preserve a productive learning environment for the class.
 Our goal is to create the best learning environment for all of our students.

 The School will provide opportunities for the students and their families to work on mitzvah projects throughout the year.